mikevanoo/TimeInWords/README.md

 # Purpose
 A word clock screensaver.
-Still a work in progress...
+See note about [code quality](https://mikevanoo.github.io/CodeQuality.html).

 Why?
 Because I like them and I want one.